Welcome to Activities at AISJ

 Service Learning - Student leadership groups working within the community to improve the lives of others and to give back to the less fortunate.

-ASA’s - Seasonal teacher, parent, or outside hire sponsored activities which range in organizational level from low (Lego Fun) to high (Little Lab Coats).
+ASA’s - Seasonal teacher, parent, or outside hire sponsored activities which range in organizational level from low (Lego Build) to high (Little Lab Coats).
 ASA’s are generally more popular with our younger students, are one meeting per week during a set season, and may incur participation fee.

 Clubs - Clubs are generally a higher level of organization the ASA’s.
 They are not restricted to seasons, may meet multiple times per week or have a unique meeting schedule, may be arts or athletic in nature, and often involve student leadership roles.
 Clubs generally target an end product or event, may require a participation fee, and generally depend on student interest or teacher initiative.